VDBWRAIR/ngs_mapper/plan.md

-# lots of file name-fu
+ In a pattern rule that has multiple targets (see Introduction to Pattern Rules), ‘$@’ is the name of whichever target caused the rule’s recipe to be run. ordered-only will make Make ignore timestamp info . . . this conj's the lists together
+UNPAIRED = $(filter-out unpaired.fastq, $(UNPAIRED_)) $(SFFS:.sff=.fastq)
+aliasing a rule will cause stuff to be re-run even if it's .PHONY;the alternative is to store it in a variable!
+`jinja2.Environment().from_string(s).render(dict)`
+make will try to build any rule that's required even if it's LHS is empty call is itself a funciton requires a comma after also just doing $(call func) w/in a rule will try to run the resul tof the call, which makes sense

-use the js-velocity business. concatenate the commandline args to the json.
+this below works but just puts in the file name under RG name 1$ samtools merge -rh rg.txt - s1.bam s.bam | samtools view -h - | head use the js-velocity business. concatenate the commandline args to the json.
 = is lazy!
-# when to remove empty unpaired file?
+ when to remove empty unpaired file?
-#problems: inconvenient to have a dependency which is not used in the rule because of how $+ works
+problems: inconvenient to have a dependency which is not used in the rule because of how $+ works
 #negative regex for unpaired
 #variables (required for negative regex) are instantiated at startup?
 #